 As for his constant forgetfulness and being slow to grasp some things, I think that was for a variety of reasons.
 I understand that the pot damaged brain cells along the way.
 I get that.
 And he may not be the brightest person on earth naturally, but he wasn’t the dumbest either and I think that he would sometimes play dumb/slow just to mess with and frustrate people.
 Again, I know we can’t always judge people in the present by how they were in the past, but as even he admitted, he sometimes liked to annoy and mindfuck people.
 The more I would let him know that his constant obsession/chatter with celebrities and food, for example, was annoying, the more he would “happen” to mention these topics.
 The more I would dislike a particular picture, the more I would see it on his old Ask wall before that site went to hell.
 The more I would have preferred not to hear about God, the more I would.

-I would never want anyone to try to change or control me, but when someone I supposedly care about let’s me know something I’m overdoing something and being annoying, I do try to curb it within reason.
-I get, however, that if you literally are obsessed/addicted to something that it’s not easy to choke it back anymore than it’s easy to quit smoking.
+I would never want anyone to try to change or control me, but when someone I supposedly care about lets me know something I’m overdoing or if I'm being annoying, I do try to curb it within reason.
+I get, however, that if you literally are obsessed/addicted to something that it’s not easy to choke it back any more than it’s easy to quit smoking.
 Food, celebrities and young men were what made his world go around, you could say.
 LOL

 He once said he prayed for Comcast to be late with a repair job so he’d get something like $20, and they were late and he did get the money.
 Well, guess what?
 They were late with us too, we didn’t pray, yet we still got the money, too.
 Go figure.
 I still say it comes down to fate and not what we pray for.
 If prayer actually worked, we could ask for anything we wanted.
 I just don’t know if there’s something up there deciding on what we get/don’t get, or if it’s happenstance, but I’m leaning with chance based on the random diversity I pointed out in which no obvious pattern is present.
 So… Life is going to play itself out whether I prefer it to play out a certain way or not.
 That’s just been my own personal experience and observation.